Donate

 Qualifications

-Associate degree in a related area and three years of related work experience in a broadcast television environment.
-(Note: or vocational/technical training in a related area and three years of related work experience in a broadcast television environment.)
+• Associate degree in a related area and three years of related work experience in a broadcast television environment (or vocational/technical training in a related area and three years of related work experience in a broadcast television environment.)

-Ability to travel as required and work a set assigned schedule M-F year-round as well as be flexible as required - hours will vary depending on department needs and may include weekends & evenings work.
+• Ability to travel as required and work a set assigned schedule M-F year-round as well as be flexible as needed.
+Hours will vary depending on department needs and may include weekends and evenings.

 Read Full Job Posting and Apply